 - Betty Boop, Popeye & other Classic Comic Book Characters

 Perhaps one of the unique character opportunities is the Raptor Encounter in Jurassic Park.
-Guests have the opportunity to meet and have their photos taken with an intimidating velociraptor.
+Guests can meet and have their photos taken with an intimidating velociraptor.
+Just don’t feed him; guests have been known to lose hands!

 While I’m not sure it counts as a character meet & greet, the Mystic Fountain is tremendous fun.

 The majority of characters at Islands of Adventure will sign autographs.
-Waiting times tend to be shorter than Walt Disney World, although Spiderman does get very long waits.
+Waiting times tend to be shorter than at Walt Disney World.

 Useful Information when Visiting Islands of Adventure